raspberrypilearning/interactive-animation/en/step_7.md

 **Bouncing balls** - <a href="https://scratch.mit.edu/projects/425675232/editor" target="_blank" style="background-color: #4d97ff; color: white; font-weight: bold; padding: 1rem; border-radius:.25rem; text-decoration:none;">See inside</a>

 **Love hearts** - <a href="https://scratch.mit.edu/projects/408665598/editor" target="_blank" style="background-color: #4d97ff; color: white; font-weight: bold; padding: 1rem; border-radius:.25rem; text-decoration:none;">See inside</a>

-**Tip:** Professional programmers explore and take inspiration from code created by other programmers.

 Investigate the **Code** tab of each sprite.
 Each sprite has a different **algorithm** which makes its behaviour unique: